6865

 The Role of SNMP in IoT

 The Internet of Things (IoT) represents the next frontier of SNMP's applicability.
-With the number of IoT devices projected to reach tens of billions in the next few years, SNMP will play an integral role in managing these devices.
+The number of IoT devices are projected to reach tens of billions in the next few years.
+This means SNMP will play an integral role in managing these devices.

 As IoT devices are typically networked, SNMP presents a scalable and effective solution for managing and monitoring these devices' performance and reliability.
 Its simplicity, open standard status, and wide adoption make it a viable choice for device management in the vast landscape of IoT.